Recent changes to court legislation have meant that defence lawyers no longer have certain rights they previously had regarding summary offences.

 But recent changes to the regulations have granted the prosecution a number of exemptions against providing a brief of evidence, a move that could significantly disadvantage defendants in summary offence matters.

 Section 187 of the Criminal Procedures Act gives the prosecution an exemption from providing a brief of evidence in cases where there is a compelling reason not to, and where a brief of evidence can’t reasonably be served on the accused.

 The regulations specify that these exemptions can be for a number of reasons, including offences where penalty notices can be issued, offences that come under Section 4 of the Summary Offences Act and in cases where there is a summary offence with a monetary penalty only.

-Other circumstances include certain Road Transport Act offences and proceedings for offences under Section 10 of the Drugs Misuse and Trafficking Act 1985, and section 16 of the Poisons and Therapeutic Drugs Act.
+Other circumstances include certain Road Transport Act offences and proceedings for offences under section 10 dismissals or conditional release orders of the Drugs Misuse and Trafficking Act 1985, and section 16 of the Poisons and Therapeutic Drugs Act.

 This amendment to the Criminal Procedure Regulation means that defendants facing any of these charges could be significantly disadvantaged when it comes to preparing a strong defence, and assessing the accuracy and validity of the charges against them.

 If an alleged offender has been charged with any of the exempt offences, police aren’t required to serve a brief of evidence to their lawyer until the morning of the defended hearing.